Header Banner

-How To: Be a Multitasking Ninja with Floating Apps & Notifications on Your Samsung Galaxy S3
+How to Be a Multitasking Ninja with Floating Apps & Notifications on Your Samsung Galaxy S3

 From a very early age we have an intrinsic obsession with things that float.
 Why do you think we love balloons and bubbles so much?
 So, it's no surprise that our smartphones are being invaded by floating features.